romandunets/java-resteasy-hibernate/README.md

 ### Delete note
 You can delete an existing note for a specific group owned by user, making a DELETE request to ```/users/{id}/groups/{id}/notes/{id}.json```

+## Further Development

+- Attachments for notes
+- Relationships
+- Authentication
+- Icons for groups
+- Icons for notes
+- Filters for resources